About

 Young’s socially engaged projects and curation have earned critical acclaim through features in The New York Times, The Atlantic, Hyperallergic, and on National Public Radio (NPR).
 Exhibition credits include commissions for the Armenia Art Fair, ISEA (Hong Kong), Open Engagement (Chicago), Art Souterrain (Montreal), SPACES (Cleveland), Chicago Cultural Center, and the Ammerman Center Biennial Symposium on Arts & Technology.
-Recognition includes a Knight Foundation technology grant, CEC ArtsLink Art Prospect Residency, The Satellite Fund Award administered by SPACES and funded by the Andy Warhol Foundation for Visual Arts, and two Ohio Arts Council Individual Excellence Awards.
+Recognition includes a CEC ArtsLink Art Prospect Residency, Knight Foundation technology grant, Satellite Fund Award funded by the Andy Warhol Foundation for Visual Arts as administered by SPACES, and two Ohio Arts Council Individual Excellence Awards.

 - 2024: With What?, MOCO Exhibition at Parnassos Cultural Center, Utrecht, Netherlands

-- 2023: Resilience, Designing Interactive Systems Exhibition, Carnegie Mellon, Pittsburgh
+- 2023: Resilience, Designing Interactive Systems Exhibition, Carnegie Mellon, Pittsburgh, PA

-- 2023: Lineages of Birth, Mellon Foundation funded partnership with the Kinsey Institute
+- 2023: Lineages of Birth, Mellon Foundation + Kinsey Institute, Bloomington, IN

-- 2023: With What We Could Carry, Humankind Series at Manierre Dawson Gallery, Scottville
+- 2023: With What We Could Carry, Manierre Dawson Gallery, Scottville, MI

 - 2022: Sign Stealing, Armenia Art Fair: Open Space Platform, Yerevan, Armenia

-- 2018: Nuclear Winter, Ammerman Center for Arts & Technology, New London
+- 2018: Nuclear Winter, Ammerman Center for Arts & Technology, New London, CT

 - 2016: Scores for Distributed Dancing, ISEA Re>evolution, Hong Kong

-- 2015: Breakwall, SiTE:Lab Rumsey Street Project, Grand Rapids
+- 2015: Breakwall, SiTE:Lab Rumsey Street Project, Grand Rapids, MI

 - 2024: SPACES+Warhol Foundation – The Satellite Fund Award